dell-cloud-marketplace/docker-varnish/README.md

 # docker-varnish
-This installs [Varnish 3.0](https://www.varnish-cache.org/docs/3.0/index.html) which is web application accelerator also known as a caching HTTP reverse proxy.
-It is installed it in front of any server that speaks HTTP and configure it to cache the contents.
-It makes web sites go faster.
+This image installs [Varnish 3.0](https://www.varnish-cache.org/docs/3.0/index.html), an HTTP accelerator, also known as a "caching HTTP reverse proxy".
+Varnish may be placed front of any server that speaks HTTP, to cache the contents.
+It typically speeds up delivery with a factor of [300 - 1000x](https://www.varnish-cache.org/about), depending on the system architecture.

 ## Components
 The stack comprises the following components: